 Meet the judges

-Entries will be assessed by our judging panel using our stated selection criteria.
-Together, they will look for artists who show significant potential, an original voice and exceptional artistic talent.
+In 2019, entries were assessed by our judging panel according to the criteria laid out in the brief to artists.
+Together, they looked for artists who showed significant potential, an original voice and exceptional artistic talent.

 Gavin Turk (b.
 1967) is a British-born, international artist.
 He has pioneered many forms of contemporary British sculpture now taken for granted, including the painted bronze, the waxwork, the recycled art-historical icon and the use of rubbish in art.